 A = Application

-Remember that you can’t skip any layers in the OSI-model, it’s impossible to jump from the Application layer directly to the Network layer.
-You always need to go through all the layers to send data over the network.
+Remember that you can’t skip any layers in the OSI model.
+It’s impossible to jump from the Application layer directly to the Network layer.
+You must always go through all the layers to send data over the network.

 Let’s take a look at a real-life example of data transmission:

-- You are sitting behind your computer and want to download some files of a local webserver.
+- You are sitting behind your computer and want to download some files from a local webserver.
 You start up your web browser and type in the URL of your favorite website.
 Your computer will send a message to the web server requesting a certain web page.
-You are now using the HTTP protocol which lives on the application layer.
+You now use the HTTP protocol, which lives on the application layer.